 If there is too much fat rendered, you can remove some before flipping the duck, but be aware that duck fat adds flavour.
 Unlike other poultry, the flesh of duck breast is red and is usually served pink.

-Very little can go wrong when you make this recipe, open a bottle of wine (Pinot Noir pairs well with duck), get into the kitchen, enjoy cooking et bon appétit!
+Very little can go wrong when you make this recipe, open a bottle of wine (Pinot Noir pairs well with duck, or learn more about about other types of wine to combine), get into the kitchen, enjoy cooking et bon appétit!